1 John 1:4 Commentary

 FOR JOY

-These things - What things?
+These things we write, so that our joy may be made complete - What things?
 Mortimer Adler among others helped me develop a questioning mindset as I read, seeking to read actively rather than passively.
 Adler wrote…

 Strictly, all reading is active.
 What we call passive is simply less active.
 Reading is better or worse according as it is more or less active.
 And one reader is better than another in proportion as he is capable of a greater range of activity in reading.
 (How to Read a Book - online)